ARodenboog/embed-html/README.md

 This plugin allows the creation of a code block called embedhtml, in which you specify the relative path of your .html file (relative to the vault), along with height and width of the iframe.
-The plugin will get the local path during rendering.
+The plugin will get the necessary full path during rendering, and render the file as an iframe.

 Example: